 Why Does It Even Matter?

-- Accesible for everyone – Not everyone need or want expensive outdoor gear.
+- Accessible for everyone – Not everyone needs or wants expensive gear.

 Pro’s and Con’s of Dollar Tree Compass